Jakub Kuzdra

-Jakub Kuzdra (born 8 December 1997) is a Polish professional footballer who plays as a full-back for I liga club Chrobry Głogów.
+Jakub Kuzdra (born 8 December 1997) is a Polish professional footballer who plays as a full-back for III liga club Chełmianka Chełm.

 Club career

 Volos

 On 10 July 2021, Greek Super League club Volos announced the signing of Kuzdra, who was released from Warta Poznań.
 He made a single cup appearance before terminating his contract by mutual consent on 15 December 2021.

 Chrobry Głogów

 On 10 June 2022, Kuzdra joined I liga side Chrobry Głogów on a two-year deal.

+Chełmianka Chełm

+On 9 January 2026, Kuzdra signed for fourth-tier side Chełmianka Chełm until June 2027.